jorgecons/chat-room-api/README.md

 ## ⚙️ Improvements
 - Add validations to support secure passwords.
 - Add https and wss to secure the connection avoiding man-in-the-middle exploits.
+- Improve sending token by query to connect to web socket.
+Is there a way to send it by headers?
-- Improve login by validating if user is already connected and jwt expiration.
+- Improve login by validating if the user is already connected and jwt expiration.
 - Improve logs to avoid sharing sensitive information, like db errors.
 - Improve room validations and connections.
 - Add rooms management.
+- Rabbit retries.
+- Retries when connecting to rabbit.
 - Improve frontend.